 We’ve built a few hundred yards of fencing and created a few paddocks for animals.
 We invited a pair of ornery goats (“Cotton” and “Coal”) to clear underbrush and get the bramble and poison ivy under control.

 Now, we have a three-generation flock of hair sheep (Katahdin x St. Croix) in managed grazing.
-And in earky 2018, we added pastured poultry (Cornish Cross) to the rotation and filled the freezer with wonderful meat.
+And in early 2018, we added pastured poultry (Cornish X) to the rotation and filled the freezer with meat.

 Additionally, we board a friendly horse (“Pokey”) and raise heritage-breed pigs.
 We’ve got a flock of low-input free-range laying hens, sometimes augmented by ducks and geese.
 We’ve also added a small apiary, with industrious honeybees pollinating the orchard and pastures beyond.